Domen Prevc: 2017: Ski flying debut

-On 28 January 2017 in Willingen, together with his brothers Cene and Peter, he represented the Slovenian national team in the team event of the World Cup.
+On 28 January 2017 in Willingen, together with his brothers Cene and Peter, he represented the Slovenia national team in the team event of the World Cup.
+It was the first time in history that three brothers were on the same team in a World Cup ski jumping competition.

-Despite his age, he competed for the first time in his career at the ski flying event in Oberstdorf on 3 February 2017.
-On 19 March 2017 in Vikersund, he improved his personal best jump to 243.5 m.
+Despite his age, he competed at the ski flying event for the first time in his career in Oberstdorf on 3 February.
+On 19 March in Vikersund, he improved his personal best jump to 243.5 m.

 Personal life

 Prevc was born in Kranj to Božidar and Julijana Prevc; the family has since been living in the village of Dolenja Vas.
 He has two brothers and two sisters.
-Both his brothers, Peter and Cene, and one of his sisters, Nika, are also FIS Ski Jumping World Cup jumpers.
+Both of his brothers, Peter and Cene, and one of his sisters, Nika, are also ski jumpers.
+His youngest sister, Ema, does not ski jump, and instead practices ballet.
 His father, who owns a furniture business, is also an international ski jumping referee.
+His mother is a librarian.